ysandeepkumarreddy/C-and-C-Programs/README.md

-# C-and-C++Programs
+## C-and-C++Programs

-This Reposistory is created for practice purpose who are new to c & C++
+This Reposistory is created for practice purpose who are new to **C & C++**

 # What is C?
 C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficiently to typical machine instructions

+# What is C++?
+C++ is a powerful general-purpose programming language.
+It can be used to develop operating systems, browsers, games, and so on.
+C++ supports different ways of programming like procedural, object-oriented, functional, and so on.
+This makes C++ powerful as well as flexible.

 # Benefits of C language over other programming languages
-C is a middle-level programming language developed by Dennis Ritchie during the early 1970s while working at AT&T Bell Labs in the USA.
-The objective of its development was in the context of the re-design of the UNIX operating system to enable it to be used on multiple computers.
+C is a middle-level programming language developed by Dennis Ritchie during the early 1970s while working at **AT&T Bell Labs in the USA.** The objective of its development was in the context of the re-design of the UNIX operating system to enable it to be used on multiple computers.

 Earlier the language B was now used for improving the UNIX system.
 Being a high-level language, B allowed much faster production of code than in assembly language.
 Still, B suffered from drawbacks as it did not understand data-types and did not provide the use of “structures”.